 When 100 days had passed since the House unanimously passed the CAA and the Senate still failed to act, we asked our supporters to tweet at Senate Majority Leader Mitch McConnell to urge him to take swift action on bringing the CAA up for a vote.

-the result: the senate passes the CAA, but the fight for reform continues
+STEP 6: The result: the senate passes the CAA, but the fight for reform continues

 The State of Our Union